Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 provided that their opinion difference (prior to the interaction) satisfies $|x_i(t) - x_j(t)| \leq \epsilon$, otherwise opinions stay constant.
 The parameter $\mu \in [0, 1/2]$ is the convergence parameter that determines the extent to which opinions adjust.

 The dynamics of the \dw preserves the mean opinion of the interacting pair for all values of $\mu$.
 In the original formulation, opinions are typically initialized from a uniform distribution over the interval $[0,1]$.
 Under these conditions, the \dw dynamics leads to the gradual emergence of opinion clusters, which either merge into a (complete) consensus state---for sufficiently large $\epsilon$---or remain separated when the opinion differences between clusters exceed the confidence bound.
-In the latter case, agents continue interacting only within their respective clusters, ultimately yielding a final configuration characterized by a series of Dirac $\delta$-distributions.
+In the latter case, agents continue interacting only within their respective clusters, ultimately yielding a asymptotic configuration characterized by a series of Dirac $\delta$-distributions.
 For a broad range of $\mu$ values, the number and distribution of final opinion clusters are primarily determined by $\epsilon$.
-Most importantly, simulation results showed \cite{fortunato_universality_2004}, which was later proven mathematically \cite{lorenz_about_2007}, that the \dw leads to a complete consensus at $x_i\equiv 1/2$ for all $i$ if confidence bound satisfies $\epsilon>\epsilon_c=1/2$, and that this holds for any underlying network structure including regular lattices and scale-free networks.
+Most importantly, numerical simulations \cite{fortunato_universality_2004}, later confirmed by rigorous mathematical analysis \cite{lorenz_about_2007}, showed that the \dw leads to complete consensus at $x_i \equiv 1/2$ provided that the confidence bound satisfies, $\epsilon > \epsilon_c = 1/2$, under the assumption of an infinitely large population with opinions initially drawn from a uniform distribution.
+This result also holds for various underlying network structures including regular lattices and scale-free networks.

 Interestingly, however, for small values of $\mu$, the convergence parameter itself also influences the resulting opinion distribution \cite{porfiri_decline_2007}.
 As argued in \cite{laguna_minorities_2004}, the reason for this dependence on $\mu$ is that when the dynamics proceed slowly (small $\mu$), many agents whose opinions are initially far from the future consensus value (further than $\epsilon$), can nevertheless, through interaction with intermediate agents, be enabled to join more centrist clusters.
 Conversely, if the dynamics evolves faster, those intermediate opinions do not exist long enough and a large number of agents will be therefore stuck in extremist opinion clusters.

 An alternative approach to studying BCMs, both the \hk \cite{lorenz_continuous_2007} and the \dw \cite{ben-naim_bifurcation_2003,chu_density_2023}, is to convert the models into an opinion density formulation.
 Following the formulation by Ben-Naim et al. \cite{ben-naim_bifurcation_2003}, the \dw can be described in terms of the following integro-differential equation, which reads